omr-turbo/gc-arrays-tutorial/worksheet.md

 The most basic slot-handle is the `OMR::GC::RefSlotHandle`, that is, a _handle_ to a _slot_ containing a plain (unencoded) reference.
 Think of it like a `void**`.
 This is the slot handle type you'll be using today.
 It's possible to use a custom slot-handle type to implement your own reference encoding.

-The scanner's result is an OMR::GC::ScanResult, duplicated below:
+The scanner's result is an `OMR::GC::ScanResult`, duplicated below:

 ```c++
 struct ScanResult